 Databases are everywhere these days.
 We use them when surfing the internet, dialing a friend's number, going to a doctor, even when doing the shopping.
 Each database contains records describing a part of reality.
 A lack of access to a database, due to a failure or exhausted resources may lead to very painful financial losses.
 System administrators must take all possible precautions to ensure availability and integrity of database and underlying storage.

 Storage for databases constitutes a set of compatible software and hardware where database files are stored.
 Compatibility must be carefully tested to ensure eliminating bottlenecks and the possibility of data corruption.
 Failure-free work in high load conditions and the redundancy of vulnerable components must be provided.
-Such a set must meet the highest standards in terms of performance and reliability, to ensure continuous and fast access to important data.
+Such a set must meet the highest standards in terms of storage performance and reliability, to ensure continuous and fast access to important data.

 The requirements for hardware used in database implementations are very high.
 The need to ensure uninterrupted work has the highest priority – therefore performance and reliability are the basic criteria for choosing the hardware components.
 Here is the basis for most implementations: